Chapter 16.70

 1. Development Permit Required.
 A development permit shall be obtained before construction or development begins within any area of special flood hazard established in OMC 16.70.030.B.
 The permit shall be for all structures including manufactured homes, as set forth in the "Definitions," and for all development including fill and other activities, also as set forth in the "Definitions."

 2. Application for Development Permit.
-Application for a development permit shall be made on forms furnished by the City of Olympia and may include, but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
+Application for a development permit shall be made on forms furnished by the City of Olympia and may include, but not be limited to, plans in PDF drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
 Specifically, the following information is required:

 b.
 Elevation in relation to mean sea level to which any structure has been floodproofed;